interbit/docs-interbit/examples/simple-platform/structure.md

 # Platform structure

-Our platform has two React applications: `app-account` and `interbit-template`.
+Our example has two React applications: `app-account` and `interbit-template`.
 These apps are served in the user's browser as any other React app would be.
 Either there is a static bundle served in a production environment, or they are served from their own webpack servers in development mode.
 Each React app starts an Interbit node locally, in the browser.
 The platform also runs an Interbit node each for the `platform-deploy` and `web-auth-endpoint` hypervisors.